henriquecustodia/blog/src/posts/creaing-custom-rxjs-operator.md

 image: "/images/uploads/pawel-czerwinski-ywiowhvrbvu-unsplash.jpg"

 ---
-Since [Angular](https://angular.io/) has become a popular framework, RxJS is becoming increasingly popAny developer needs to understando use this fantastic library and its operators.
+Since [Angular](https://angular.io/) has become a popular framework, RxJS is becoming increasingly popular.
+In this post I would like to write about a very nice feature in this fantastic library: **custom operators**!

-A few months ago I've been trying to keep the chaining logic more readable in my RxJS code.
+A few months ago I have been trying to keep the chaining logic more readable in my RxJS code.
 It's very easy to write confusing code when we don't pay attention to how the operators are being composed.

-That said, in this article, I want to show how to write a RxJS code using custom operators to keep the logic readable and easier to maintain over time.
+In this post, I would like to show how to write an RxJS code using custom operators to keep the logic readable and easier to maintain over time.

 ## How to create a custom operator?

 It's very easy, really!

-A RxJS operator is just a function that receives an [observable](https://rxjs.dev/guide/observable "observable") as a parameter and returns a new [observable](https://rxjs.dev/guide/observable "observable").
+An RxJS operator is just a function that receives an [observable](https://rxjs.dev/guide/observable "observable") as a parameter and returns a new [observable](https://rxjs.dev/guide/observable "observable").

 For instance: